nrs365/Codeup_notes/mysql.md

 ) ENGINE=InnoDB DEFAULT CHARSET=latin1;

+use **UNSIGNED** when making id INT because it'll make it only positive ids starting at 1 and going on to 250, instead of starting at -250 and going to 250

 SELECT * FROM users JOIN roles ON users.role_id = roles.id; // adding in two more col? lose two rolls? roll id was null? inter joined